Bliksempie/fractured-world/chronicles/006-03-fragments-of-wisdom-western-europe-and-surrounds.md

 **Lategame**: Recovered drone footage from a half-collapsed tower in the Drowned Quarter.

 > "Stained glass cracked by spores—but still glowing.
-Still casting shadows that don’t match what’s in the room."
+Still casting shadows that don't match what's in the room."
 <!-- /fragment-meta -->

 <!-- fragment-meta